 Environment Canada’s Canadian Wildlife Service

-Environment Canada’s Canadian Wildlife Service is an Associate Member organization of NatureServe Canada.
-Environment Canada provides funding to NatureServe Canada and the network of CDCs through an annual Contribution Agreement.
+Environment Canada’s Canadian Wildlife Service is a non-voting Federal Government Collaborator that provides funding to NatureServe Canada and the Network of Conservation Data Centres (CDCs) through an annual contribution agreement.
 The funding is directed to activities that support the development, management and distribution of biodiversity data and expertise critical to the effective implementation of federal biodiversity programs related to the Species at Risk Act and the Accord for the Protection of Species at Risk.
-The Memorandum of Understanding (MOU) between the two organizations identifies the importance of coordinated national efforts to ensure the efficient implementation of effective biodiversity conservation programs (e.g., recovery of species at risk, wildlife management).
+The 2004 Memorandum of Understanding (MOU) between the two organizations identifies the importance of coordinated national efforts to ensure the efficient implementation of effective biodiversity conservation programs (e.g., recovery of species at risk, wildlife management).

-A key area of collaboration and coordination in recent years relates to the increased efforts by the Canadian Wildlife Service and the NatureServe Canada Network towards the General Status program.
+A key area of collaboration in recent years relates to the increased efforts by the Canadian Wildlife Service and the NatureServe Canada Network towards the General Status program.
 In October 2013, the Canadian Wildlife Directors Committee (CWDC) approved to harmonize the species assessment processes of the National General Status Working Group (NGSWG) and the NatureServe Canada Network.
-As a result, the NGWSG now uses NatureServe methods in its Wild Species reports and the NGSWG membership has been expanded to include representatives from NatureServe Canada and its network of CDCs.
+As a result, the NGWSG now uses NatureServe methods in its Wild Species reports and the NGSWG membership has been expanded to include representatives from NatureServe Canada and the Network of CDCs.

 Nature Conservancy of Canada

 The Nature Conservancy of Canada (NCC) is an Associate Member of NatureServe Canada.
-The NCC was a founding partner in the Canadian network of Conservation Data Centres (CDCs), contributing more than $2 million in start-up funding and promoting the initiative with government agencies, foundations and others interested in the collection and application of sound biodiversity data.
+The NCC was a founding partner in the Canadian network of CDCs, contributing more than $2 million in start-up funding and promoting the initiative with government agencies, foundations and others interested in the collection and application of sound biodiversity data.
 Later, partnerships developed between NCC and individual CDCs that assisted in the development of NCC ecoregional assessments (conservation blueprints) across southern Canada.

 In recent years, the NCC and the NatureServe Canada Network have implemented collaborative projects across Canada that bring together NCC Regional Offices and CDCs in order to develop and manage priority biodiversity data.
 The objectives of these projects are:

-- An increase in the depth and breadth of data on the occurrence of species and ecosystems at NCC sites, with a focus on rare species and ecosystems;
+- An increase in the depth and breadth of data on the occurrence of species and ecosystems at NCC sites, with a focus on rare and threatenedspecies and ecosystems;

-- Organization of site-specific data on species and ecosystems at NCC sites; and
+- Management of site-specific data on species and ecosystems at NCC sites; and

 - Provision of site-specific and species-specific advice to NCC to advance appropriate site selection and stewardship activities.

-The Parks Canada Agency (PCA) is an Associate Member of NatureServe Canada.
+Parks Canada is a non-voting Federal Government Collaborator.
 The Agency has regulatory authority on national parks, national marine conservation areas and national historic sites, and is committed to maintaining their ecological and historical integrity for future generations.
-PCA’s aim is to maintain viable populations of native species within the terrestrial and aquatic ecosystems it manages.
+Parks Canada’s aim is to maintain viable populations of native species within the terrestrial and aquatic ecosystems it manages.
 To achieve this, Parks Canada recognized the need for a standard system to manage biodiversity information.
 Parks Canada chose Biotics, the NatureServe Network’s biodiversity management system to standardize data gathering, processing, sharing and access.
-Through an annual contract (since 2003) administered by NatureServe Canada, PCA has played a key role in the development of the Biotics and data management platform.
+Through an annual contract (since 2003) administered by NatureServe Canada, Parks Canada has played a key role in the ongoing development of the Biotics platform.

-Contract work involving the CDCs has primarily focused on the development and refinement of PCA observation data into element occurrences.
-The element occurrence data, and CDC biodiversity expertise plays a central role in the Agency’s decision-making related to biodiversity within National Parks, including inventory work, site management (e.g., where to build visitor trails and park infrastructure to avoid rare and/or threatened species, and reporting (e.g., species lists).
+Contract work involving the CDCs has primarily focused on the development and refinement of Parks Canada observation data into element occurrences.
+The element occurrence data, and CDC biodiversity expertise plays a central role in the Agency’s decision-making related to biodiversity within Parks Canada managed lands, including inventory work, site management (e.g., where to build visitor trails and park infrastructure to avoid rare and/or threatened species, and reporting (e.g., species lists).

 Canada Key Biodiversity Areas Project